Nice to meet you.

 • The lack of clear documentation for managing user permissions made deployment and access control confusing.
 I had to experiment extensively before finding an effective way to control user settings, which was time-consuming.

 • BarTender has a steep learning curve despite its powerful features.
-The available YouTube tutorials were too general and didn’t provide the depth needed for more specific issues, making the learning process harder than it should be.
+The available YouTube tutorials were good for general use cases, but for specific issues, they didn’t provide the depth I needed.
+This does call for new content that can make the learning process for newbies like me smoother.

 What G2 users dislike about BarTender: